SKILLAB-DevOps/devops-engineer/source/1_system_design/0_computer_network.rst

 Computer
 ========

-A computer is composed of several key components: hardware, and software, which allow it to function and perform a wide array of tasks.
+A computer is composed of two key components: hardware, and software, which allow it to function and perform a wide array of tasks.

 .. image:: ../diagrams/computer.png
   :width: 1000